Black Garlic: What It Is, How to Make It + Recipes

 DIRECTIONS:

-• Cut pieces of plastic wrap (about 5″ wide and large enough to wrap an individual head of garlic).
-Wrap one head of garlic tightly in each bit of plastic and set aside.
+• Cut pieces of plastic wrap (about 5" wide and large enough to wrap an individual head of garlic).
+Wrap 16 heads garlic individually in a tight wrapping of cellophane.

-• Place a rack in the bottom of the Instant Pot and add the wrapped garlic.
+• Place a rack in the bottom of the Instant Pot and add the wrapped garlic heads.

 • Secure the lid with the vent closed.
-Set the Instant Pot to “Keep Warm” and set the timer for 99 hours.
-(Note: you’ll have to continue to set the timer every 4 days until the garlic is done).
+Set the Instant Pot to "Keep Warm" and set the timer for 99 hours.
+(Note: you'll have to continue to set the timer every 4 days until the garlic is done–don't take any long trips).

-• Let the garlic ferment in the warm environment for 3 weeks (resetting the timer as necessary.
+• Let the garlic undergo its slow transformation in the warm environment for 3-10 weeks, checking for doneness every 3 weeks and resetting the timer as necessary.

-• Remove the foil and plastic wrap and store the black garlic in airtight containers at room temperature.
+• Once it's blackened and soft enough to mash with a fork, remove the foil and plastic wrap and store the black garlic in airtight containers at room temperature.

 RECIPE VIDEO: